shaifulcse/GreenBundle-Data-Code/README.md

           python2 graph.py

 It is important to note that all measurements are shared.
 So one can draw graphs using any library.

 After installing these components, one can run the graph.py in different directories to draw different graphs.

-   b) maintainability-analysis:
+## b) maintainability-analysis:

 This directory describe how to calculate the DL-score used in the paper for analyzing maintenance cost.
 The tool we used was made commercial by the original authors, thus limiting us to share it publicly.

-2) extension:
+# 2) extension:

-  a) app-source-code:
+##  a) app-source-code:

 This directory contains the source code of all the apps (benchmark and real-world apps) including their versions
 (original, bundling and dropping).
 For the bundling and dropping versions, one can modify the bundling and dropping
 waiting times.
 Source code is shared for further extensions of this research.

-  b) apks:
+##  b) apks:

 This directory contains some of the sample apks of the selected versions of the benchmark and real-world apps.
 This is for quick demonstraton in case building those apps from the source code is difficult (e.g., no Android Studio or similar tools are already installed).
 The benchmark app has only one version, because one can set the type of version at run-time (noBundling, Bundling, Dropping and other parameters such as bundling/dropping waiting time).

+# Licensing

+Unless otherwise specified, the graphs and the text of this replication is licensed under the  CC-BY-SA 4.0 License (c) 2018 Shaiful Chowdhury

+Unless otherwise specified, the code is licensed under the Apache 2.0 License (c) 2018 Shaiful Chowdhury

+Academics are expected to cite the work:

+    @inproceedings{ChowdhuryICSE2019,
+       title={GreenBundle: An Empirical Study on the Energy Impact of Bundled Processing}, authors={Shaiful Chowdhury, Abram Hindle, Rick Kazman, Takumi Shuto, Ken Matsui and Yasutaka Kamei}, booktitle = {Proc. of the International Conference on Software Engineering (ICSE-2019)}, year      = {2019},
+      pages     = 12
+    }